Yale-EEB723/finalproject/README.md

 - Data structure

 ## Background
+###Zoonosis
 Most human emerging infectious diseases across the world are zoonotic.
 Especially Viruses ocurring in mammals are of major concern.
 Examples include Anthrax, Birdflu and Ebola (Anthrax paper XXX, Karesh et al. 2012 The Lancet, Nature Olival et al. 2018).
 Thus, it is of primary concern to understand the drivers and patterns of viral biodiversity in wild animals (Oliver et al. 2018, 5-6).
 This is especially relevant for migratory animals as they cross continents and political boundaries (Harisson et al. 2018 Nature Eco Evo, 2018 Science paper zoonosis migration ).
 Animal migrations across the world are dissapearing (Wilcove, Wikelski 2008) and anthropogenic pressures are reducing animal movement (Tucker 2018) with important implication for human well-being.
+###Bats as vectors of disease
 It is important to understand how vectors of zoonosis have evolved their immune genes for defence against virulence, and key ecomorpholocial traits crucial for their survival.
 Bats have been identified as the most virulent mammalian group (Olival et al. 2018), are distributed across all continents except for Antartica with aproximately 1300 species (over 10 percent of all mammals) (Bat diversity world paper).
 The niche specialization certain bat species might have been driven by the diversity of their innate immune genes, olfactory receptors (Hayden et al. 2014) and echo location genes (XXX).
 In this project, we investigated gene evolution of XLY immune genes and echolocation genes XXX in a group of XYZ bat species.
 We further studied which set of genes are subject to positive selection in bats dN/dS).
+###Bats unique biodiversity
  We further mapped the global biodiversity of bats (using IUCN rangemaps) and investited whether bat species richness (and diversification) and environmental conditions are related with diversification rates and multiple origin of gene evolution in immune genes in bat.

 Motivation for the project....